temporalio/cli/temporalcli/commandsmd/commands.md

 * `--reason` (string) - Reason for terminating the Batch Job.
 Required.

 ### temporal env: Manage environments

-Environments enable you to create and manage groups of option presets.
+Environments help you create and manage grouped key-value presets for Options.
-They help automate your command configuration.
-This provides easy set-up for separate environments, like "dev" and "prod" work.
+They provide easy set-up for separate environments, such as "dev" and "prod" work.

-You might set an endpoint preset for the `--address` option.
+For example, you might set an endpoint preset for the `--address` option.
-This enables you to select distinct Temporal Services and Namespaces for your commands.

-All environments are named so you can refer to them together.
-Each environment stores a list of key-value pairs:
+You won't have to enter it each time you use the Temporal CLI utility.
+Env presets let you configure distinct setups for Temporal Services and Namespaces.

+Environment names compartmentalize each key-value store.
+Use the environment name as part of your assignment, as in this example, which configures the "prod" environment:

 ```
 temporal env set prod.namespace production.f45a2